Vikasbadliwal/Vidyarthi-Vikas/Ticket-NPM/NPM.md

 mvn test
 ```

-Maven executes the project's tests.
+This executes the project's tests.

-If the tests pass, continue to the packaging step.
+Tests should pass before deployment.

 ---

-## 5.12 Package the Application
+## 5.12 Package Application

 Run: